FawkesOficial/Nethunter-Build---Redmi-Note-4-mido-/README.md

 ## Instalation Steps:
 These instalation steps are based [on this post](https://forum.xda-developers.com/t/kernel-nethunter-oreo-for-mido.3768887/post-77992244) from the [Kernel's XDA thread](https://forum.xda-developers.com/t/kernel-nethunter-oreo-for-mido.3768887/).

-1. Boot into Recovery mode. (*I used OrangeFox.
+1. Boot into Recovery mode. (*I used OrangeFox Recovery.
 More on that later.*)
 2. Wipe everything. (*Apart from usb-otg and micro-sd.
 You might not need to do this but I totaly recomend you to do so*)
 3. Flash an Android **8.1.0, non-treble** ROM (*Example: Liquid Remix 9.0.8*)
 4. Flash Magisk.